Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 1-15: Clipping frustum** |

-*Image is curtesy from [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems)*
+*Image is courtesy of [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems)*

 MonoGame provides us with a way to create a perspective projection matrix (and also an orthographic projection matrix, but we won't use it in this tutorial):